prototypefund/Digital_Bargeld-docs/taler-auditor-manual.rst

 To perform this duty, you will need at least (read-only) access to the bank transactions of the exchange, as well as a continuously synchronized replica of the exchange's database.
-Then, with the software provided, you can verify the cryptographic proofs collected by the exchange and detect if any improper bank transactions are made.
-Naturally, as an auditor you do not have to limit yourself to this activity: auditing the source code, operational procedures, physical security and even checking the background of the individuals operating the exchange can be in-scope.
-However, as those additional checks are not easily standardized, this manual only focuses on the audit of the exchange's database and wire transfers.

-Every auditor also needs to operate a Postgres database.
+For this, every auditor needs to operate a Postgres database.
 The data collected will include sensitive information about Taler users, including withdrawals made by consumers and income received by merchants.
 As a result, the auditor is expected to provide high confidentiality for the database.
 In general, the auditor does not have to offer high-availability: the exchange operator can continue operations without the auditor, and the auditor can catch up with it later when the auditor's systems are restored.
 However, of course any downtime would provide a window of opportunity for fraud and should thus be minimized.
 Finally, the auditor's copy of the exchange's database can be useful as a backup to the exchange in case the exchange experiences a loss of its own copies.
 Thus, business agreements between auditor and exchanges may include availability requirements as well.

+Then, with the software provided, auditors can verify the cryptographic proofs collected by the exchange and detect if any improper bank transactions are made.
+There are additional tasks which an auditor should perform.
+While this manual only focuses on the audit of the exchange's database and wire transfers with the existing tools, a proper auditor should also perform the following
+tasks:

+- security audit of the source code
+- audit of the operational procedures of the exchange
+- audit of the physical security of the deployment
+- background check of the individuals operating the exchange
+- verification that the exchange properly implements the /link protocol (feature yet to be implemented in common Taler wallets)
+- verification that the exchange properly reports coins issued during the refresh protocol (by irregularly refreshing coins withdrawn by the auditor and comparing against the exchange's database --- the code required to support this is not yet implemented)

 Architecture overview